nkeil/website-2/src/content/pages/about.md

 Thirdly I like to go outside occasionally to stand on a board with wheels and try to make it flip around.

-One day I might start a company so you should probably [be my friend](https://x.com/nickkeilhere).
+One day I might do something cool so you should probably [be my friend](https://x.com/nickkeilhere).